Is your panel plugged into the 21st century?

 A 100-amp service is the minimum requirement in new homes.

+Older homes used to be equipped with a 60-amp service.
+This 60-amp service isn’t adequate for all of the electronics we use today.
 If no upgrade was made to the electrical panel, these older homes run the risk of overloading their circuits and posing a fire risk.

 Over time your electrical panel will start to degrade and can create hazardous conditions in your home.
-If you are experiencing any of the following warning signs or harbor any of these conditions, call a licensed electrical contractor right away.
+If you are experiencing any of the following warning signs or harbor any of these conditions, call a licensed electrical contractor right away:

 - Your home runs on a 60-amp service.

-- Your 100-amp service is insufficient for operating necessary appliances in your home
+- Your 100-amp service is insufficient for operating necessary appliances in your home.

 - Your breakers are constantly tripping.